 Our Journey began with an orientation and training through the Boundary Spanning Leadership Institute for a total of four days over the course of several months.
 The resulting analyses of community struggles and challenges were spirited, thoughtful, informing and enlightening.
 Alliance members quickly realized the problems facing our county are intertwined and connected.
 In many cases, our respective organizations were working in silos and the result of our continued collaboration led to the recognition of the value of cooperation, collaboration and a learning process whereby each member made a concerted effort to learn about each other’s service and/or organization, thus creating a synergistic and positive effect.

-Essential to the Alliance’s plan development was the opportunity to learn about what had previously been done in the county to address ACES by Cape Regional Medical Center’s Community Health Needs Assessment.
+Essential to the Alliance’s plan development was the opportunity to learn about what work had previously been done in the county to address ACES by referencing Cape Regional Medical Center’s Community Health Needs Assessment.
 This assessment, conducted over the past six years, identified adverse childhood experiences as a major community concern.
 The rate of ACES and its impact, especially in the school systems, continues to present a challenge in all sectors of the community, especially in the areas previously outlined.